 F-1 and J-1 students are eligible to apply for a Social Security Number up to 30 days before they start employment.
 An SSN number is required for I-9 purposes.
 Faculty or staff hiring a student must write the student an official offer letter which the student should take to ISSS to obtain a secondary letter.
 A sample offer letter for SSN purposes is available here.

 Please note: For new students, there will be a waiting period of up to 15 days before the Social Security Administration will be able to verify the student's immigration and visa documentation.

 Curricular Practical Training (CPT)*

 Curricular Practical Training, or CPT, is a form of off-campus work authorization for F-1 students.
 F-1 students engaging in an off-campus internship or employment, whether paid or unpaid, must obtain authorization prior to beginning that employment from ISSS.
 A student is only eligible for CPT after completing two semesters full-time (a fall and spring term).

 CPT will only be authorized one semester at a time (fall, spring and summer terms).
 If a student needs additional time for the internship the student must reapply each semester and include verification from the academic department that the employment is still integral to the student’s program.
 Regulations require students to have been registered at least two full-time semester prior to becoming eligible for CPT.
 For purposes of CPT more than 20 hours per week is considered full-time employment.
 Restrictions on full-time employment are explained in detail in the CPT application packet

 Optional Practical Training (OPT)

 Optional Practical Training (OPT) is a form of off-campus work authorization for F-1 students.
-This authorization must be approved by USCIS (U.S. Citizenship and Immigration Services), which issues the student an EAD card proving work authorization.
+This authorization must be approved by USCIS (U.S. Citizenship and Immigration Services) who issues the student an EAD card proving work authorization.
 Before a student can apply through USCIS, he or she must obtain a new I-20 requesting OPT from ISSS.
 USCIS takes on average 90 days to process and approve an OPT request.